-Total annual household consumption, C, for each household type by location, household size, and income is calculated as where $C{msa,i}$ is the average household consumption, in dollars, in each metropolitan statistical area (msa) in the Consumer Expenditures Survey (CES)21 of each expenditures category (i), C{ti} is the average household expenditures by each household type (t, by size and income) in the CES, and $C{usa,i}$ is the average U.S. household consumption, in dollars or physical units.
-Average U.S. default consumption values, $C{usa,i}$, for the year 2005 are from the Bureau of Transportation Statistics22 for transportation (in vehicle miles and passenger miles for public transit modes), the Energy Information Agency23 for household energy (in physical energy units) at the level of U.S. states, and the Bureau of Economic Analysis (BEA)24 for food, goods, and services.
+The total household carbon footprint, HCF, of any individual or population can be expressed simply as the product of consumption, C, in dollars or physical units, and emissions per unit of consumption, E, summed over each emissions activity (I) included in the model where Cmsa, i is the average household consumption, in dollars, in each metropolitan statistical area (msa) in the Consumer Expenditures Survey (CES) 21 of each expenditures category (i), Ct,i is the average household expenditures by each household type (t, by size and income) in the CES, and Cusa, i is the average U.S. household consumption, in dollars or physical units.
+Average U.S. default consumption values, Cusa.i, for the year 2005 are from the Bureau of Transportation Statistics 22 for transportation (in vehicle miles and passenger miles for public transit modes), the Energy Information Agency 23 for household energy (in physical energy units) at the level of U.S. states, and the Bureau of Economic Analysis (BEA) 24 for food, goods, and services.
 BEA expenditures on 589 unique products (see the Supporting Information) were then matched with 8 categories of food, 7 categories of goods, and 10 categories of services in the CES.
-A detailed version of the CES (with \sim 1500 categories in total) was obtained from the Bureau of Labor Statistics 25 in order to separate goods from services where these categories were combined in the CES summary tables.
+A detailed version of the CES (with ~1500 categories in total) was obtained from the Bureau of Labor Statistics 25 in order to separate goods from services where these categories were combined in the CES summary tables.
 The consumption-based accounting approach typically assumes that emissions scale linearly with expenditures; however, we scale food-related emissions based on household size (children are assumed to eat 75% of calories of adults), regardless of expenditures on food.
 We take this approach for two reasons: 1) it is not clear that households that spend more on food necessarily eat more food, and 2) our analysis suggests that the composition of diets is very consistent across income brackets (see the Supporting Information for figures and further data).